taraqfarhan/ggl/README.md

-ggl --vid how to learn to code ggl -w computer science terminologies ggl --git taraqfarhan/ggl ggl --stack "what language is used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --gpt why we should even bother about the command line interface
+ggl --vid how to learn to code ggl -w computer science terminologies ggl --git taraqfarhan/ggl ggl --stack "what language was used to write unix commands" ggl --ddg why duckduckgo is better than google ggl --gpt why we should even bother about the command line interface